thiagomachadox/thiagomachadox/README.md

 I'm a technology enthusiast in love with solving problems through code and providing sustainable growth and scalability to the projects I work on.

-I'm into software engineering, process automation and data.
+I'm into software engineering and automated testing.

 ##